The Ultimate Guide to Payroll Records and Compliance

 Empower your payroll processes, streamline operations, and boost productivity!
 Take the first step towards a more efficient payroll future with Superworks!

-One of the most important aspects of maintain payroll records is ensuring they comply with legal requirements.
-Government agencies like the IRS and the department of Labor set specific rules about how long you need to keep your records and what kind of information must be retained.
+One of the most crucial aspects of keeping your payroll records is to ensure they meet the legal requirements.
+Authorities like the IRS and the Department of Labor set particular rules regarding the time you must keep the records and what type of data should be stored.

 Key Legal Requirements:

-• Fair Labor Standards Act (FLSA): Requires businesses to retain certain records for at least 3 years.
-This includes wage information, work hours, and employee identification details.
+Fair Labor Standards Act (FLSA): Requires businesses to maintain certain records for at least 3 years.
+These include wage data, working hours and the employee’s ID details.

-• IRS Regulations: The IRS mandates keeping payroll tax records for at least 4 years.
-This includes income tax withholding documents and any payroll tax-related correspondence.
+IRS Regulations: The IRS requires the keeping of payroll tax documents for a minimum of four years.
+It includes tax withholding forms for income tax and any correspondence related to payroll taxes.

 What Happens if You Don’t Comply?